supsenpaiuwu/griefergames-bot/README.md

 ## Features

-* Promise support
+* Supports Promises/Async-Await
-* Expressive API (TypeScript support)
+* Expressive API (type definitions)
 * Easily connect on every "CityBuild" server using a single method
 * Optimized chat queue - adapts to chat mode and other factors
-* Automatic session caching and refreshing
+* Session caching and refreshing
 * Fake money filtering
-* Useful events - react on private messages, money transfers etc
+* Useful events - react to private messages, money transfers etc.
 * Make use of the complete feature set of Mineflayer - this package only adds functionality
-* Clean and focused

 ## Installation

+> This package is currently not hosted on npm.
+Consider cloning this repository and installing the package manually, instead.

 This is a [Node.js](https://nodejs.org/) module available through the [npm registry](https://www.npmjs.com/).